What Sinema’s party switch means for the Senate

-That bit of breathing room lasted a grand total of two days, with Sinema’s official independence creating potential issues for Democratic leadership and Senate Majority Leader Charles Schumer (D-N.Y.) in their quest to keep the conference united and continue to move President Biden’s agenda.
+That bit of breathing room lasted a grand total of two days, with Sinema’s official independence creating potential issues for Democratic leadership — and especially Senate Majority Leader Charles Schumer (N.Y.) — in their quest to keep the conference united and continue to move President Biden’s agenda.

-That work began on Thursday when Schumer agreed to allow Sinema keep her committee assignments, saying that will in turn allow Democrats to keep much of their newly-gained power.
+That work began on Thursday, when Schumer agreed to allow Sinema to keep her committee assignments, saying that will in turn allow Democrats to keep much of their newly gained power.

 “Kyrsten is independent; that’s how she’s always been.
-I believe she’s a good and effective Senator and am looking forward to a productive session in the new Democratic majority Senate,” he said.
+I believe she’s a good and effective Senator and am looking forward to a productive session in the new Democratic majority Senate,” he said in a statement.
 “We will maintain our new majority on committees, exercise our subpoena power, and be able to clear nominees without discharge votes.”

 Sinema won’t be the only Independent senator Democrats rely upon.
 Sens.
 Bernie Sanders (I-Vt.) and Angus King (I-Maine) have reliably caucused with Democrats for years.